 Solution: Most likely this is due to the beacon being on while trying to connect to the Drop-cam USB.
 Try turning off the beacon by fully screwing the magnet switch in.

+Problem: Camera stuck in start-up menu, preventing video recording from occurring.

+Solution: Connect to the camera via Tera Term window, press “v” to toggle camera on.
+Manually go through camera settings (on camera interface) to set everything as detailed in [PDF documentation of camera settings].

 Procedures